TplusA/DCPSPI/README.md

 ## Configuration

-The _dcpspi_ requires configuration of the following parameters:
+The _dcpspi_ daemon requires configuration of the following parameters:

 - name of the spidev device;
 - name of the named pipe; and
 - name of the interrupt GPIO.

 These are passed as command line parameters.

+## Permissions

+The _dcpspi_ daemon reads from and writes to a `/dev/spidev` device and requires permission for this.
+It also requires permission to export a GPIO via `sysfs` and to configure and use it.